 Original article found at: http://www.24life.com/avoid-this-common-mistake-and-lift-like-a-pro/ ...
 Read more

-about 2 yearsTry this Simple Squat Challenge from Nikki Sharp
+over 2 yearsTry this Simple Squat Challenge from Nikki Sharp

 From modeling and living in seven different countries to becoming a certified yoga teacher, Nikki Sharp is a wellness expert with years of fitness learning to share with her Instagram followers and bl og readers.